 Important Note: The FDA holds the institution to high standards when justifying emergency use.
 Past lessons tell us that it is very difficult to argue that there’s no acceptable alternative treatment and that there is “not sufficient time” to obtain prior IRB approval.

-If the use of an unapproved drug, device or biologic can be justified as emergency use, the physician must fulfill several time-sensitive requirements.
-A separate Emergency Use Compliance Checklist also is available.
+If the use of an unapproved drug, or biologic can be justified as emergency use, the physician must fulfill several time-sensitive requirements.

 Before the emergency use, every effort should be made to obtain informed consent signed by the patient or the patient’s surrogate (legally authorized representative).
 If written informed consent is not possible, there are special provisions for an informed consent waiver.